jmtalarn/elm-personal-site/content/posts/2018-11-13-theming-stylesheets-with-css-variables.md

 }
 ```

-Note the second argument in the use of the <code>var</code> for the color property.
+Note the second argument in the use of the `var` for the color property.
 You can provide there also a default value in case your variable is not defined yet.
 This can happen if, for example, you are setting it via Javascript after the first render of the web view

 <h3>How to manipulate CSS variables?</h3>
 After you set your variables you can manipulate it as you would do with the css properties in Javascript.

-You can go by the style property of an element and use the <code>getPropertyValue</code> on that property to get the value as a String.
+You can go by the style property of an element and use the `getPropertyValue` on that property to get the value as a String.

 ```javascript
 element.style.getPropertyValue("--your-color-variable-1");
 ```

-Also, you can get the computed style for an element using the <code>getComputedStyle</code> function available on the global <code>window</code> object and also use the <code>getPropertyValue</code> on the style object retrieved.
+Also, you can get the computed style for an element using the `getComputedStyle` function available on the global `window` object and also use the `getPropertyValue` on the style object retrieved.

 ```javascript
 getComputedStyle(element).getPropertyValue("--your-color-variable-1");